What Do I Need to Do?

 The standard disclaimer for posts like this is that you should take medical advice before starting any exercise programme.
 That might be overkill for many people, but if you’re not sure either way then better be safe than sorry.

 Right, I’m Ready.
 What Now?

 Easy!
 Go get your running shoes.
 Go outside.
-And then?
 Run.

 - Image under licence Hemera.